-It’s often during times of crisis when we see the best parts of humanity, and the past few weeks have been no exception.
+It’s often during times of crisis when we see the best parts of humanity, and the past year have been no exception.
 Across Canada’s electricity sector, companies have been stepping up to help through donations of personal protective equipment (PPE), collaborations in manufacturing crucial technologies, and making financial contributions to social and community services.

 The following is a round up of stories of collaboration and innovation from companies across Canada contributing their resources and technology towards the safety of others.
 EHRC commends the generosity of these actions; we’re proud to work in a sector where resilience and community spirit go hand-in-hand.
+Note: this page is updated intermittently.

 Do you have other great news to share?
 Send it our way.